Hints for improving your maps

 Here you can find hints for improving the quality of your argument analyses.
 These hints are based on feedback written for students' weekly problem sets.

-Use few multi-syllable words; do not use needlessly long sentences; thoroughly proofread your maps before submitting them.
-Ensure that each claim box contains exactly one sentence, and that this sentence is capable of being true or false.
+Do not use needlessly long words or sentences and thoroughly proofread your maps before submitting them.
+Ensure that each claim box contains exactly one sentence and that this sentence is capable of being true or false.